What are the Signs of Postpartum Anxiety?

 Postpartum anxiety would be diagnosed for any woman who meets diagnostic criteria, for an anxiety disorder, within one year of giving birth.

 Postpartum anxiety is extremely common and oftentimes goes unnoticed because many women believe that an increase in anxiety is just something that comes along with motherhood, which it does, to some extent.
-However, when a woman is experiencing extreme anxiety and is having difficulty controlling worry, difficulty concentrating, irritability, sleep disturbance; it’d be time to come see your provider for some help.
+However, when a woman is experiencing any of these symptoms, it’s time to seek help from your provider:

 If you or anyone you know meet that criteria, it’s important to be evaluated by a medical professional.